cailafinn/CO600-SeriousCyberSec/docs/planning/QuestionPlan.md

     - *= interviews & observing users (one-way mirrors)*

 - "This clue is to do with usability features.
 Which option describes usability features"
-    - *= Usability is a central concept to HCI, which considers how easy a system is to use.*
+    - *= Usability is a central concept to HCI, which considers how easy a system is to use*
-    - *= Usability is a central concept to HCI, which considers how difficult a system is to use.*
+    - *= A field concerned with making the security features of systems easy to understand and use*
     - *= Features that you can use*

 - "Someone once gave me a tip to do with usable security now what was it again?"
     - *= Design such that security does not reduce performance*
     - *= Increase the use of technical and security-specific terms and jargon*
-    - *= Make security state invisible, and security functionality invisible and unaccessible*
+    - *= Make security state invisible, and security functionality invisible and inaccessible*